nerzh/everscale-client-ruby/README.md

    UNSTABLE.
    First REMP status awaiting timeout.
 If no status received during the timeout than fallback transaction scenario is activated.
    Must be specified in milliseconds.
-Default is 1000 (1 sec).
+Default is 1 (1 ms) in order to start fallback scenariotogether with REMP statuses processing while REMP is not properly tuned yet.
   - first_remp_status_timeout: Number<Optional>

    UNSTABLE.